subhajit88/minimal-mistakes/_pages/contact.md

 ---
-title: "Page Not Found"
+title: "Contact Information"
 layout: single
-excerpt: "Page not found.
-Your pixels are in another canvas."
-sitemap: false
+author_profile: true
-permalink: /contact.html
+permalink: /contact.html.

 ---

 Sorry, but the page you were trying to view does not exist --- perhaps you can try searching for it below.